justinw2211/fairplay-nil/docs/archive/old-docs/test-deal-wizard-fix-manual.md

 # Manual Test Guide for Deal Wizard Fix

+> **⚠️ OUTDATED DOCUMENTATION**
+> This document is archived and reflects an older implementation.
+The current deal wizard flow and state management is implemented differently.
+See `docs/features/deal-wizard/bug-fixes.md` for current implementation details.

 ## 🧪 Testing the Loading Screen Fix

 This guide will help you manually test the fix for the loading screen issue that was occurring after completing the "select activities" page.